Kerrie Schnake, MA, IMH-E® Infant Mental Health Mentor- Policy

 Jean Cimino, MPH, IMH-E® Infant Mental Health Mentor - Policy

 Jean has spent the last 17+ years working in the early childhood health and safety field as a public health professional.
 In the early part of her career she managed a national health and safety curriculum for state-based child care health consultants to ensure that the children in group care are healthy, safe, and ready to learn.
 Jean then went on to manage the development and ongoing revision of national health and safety standards for out-of-home early childhood settings.

 Jean has extensive experience providing technical assistance to a variety of early childhood stakeholder groups, including but not limited to caregivers/teachers, families, health care professionals, licensing professionals/regulators, national private organizations, policymakers, State Departments of Education and local school administrators, and faculty researchers.

-Jean is currently the Chief Program Officer for the Colorado Association for Infant Mental Health (CoAIMH), as well as contracted through the Alliance for the Advancement of Infant Mental Health as the Endorsement Central Service Coordinator for SCIMHA.
-Jean currently holds the IMH-E® as an Infant Mental Health Mentor-Policy.
+Jean is contracted through the Alliance for the Advancement of Infant Mental Health as the Endorsement Central Service Coordinator for SCIMHA.
+She is based in Colorado and currently holds the IMH-E® as an Infant Mental Health Mentor-Policy.